 “Non-arm’s length” donations will get a split tax receipt for 60% of the donation.
 60% (the percentage related to humanitarian project costs) of a donation from immediate relatives (eg. yourself, spouse, grandparents, parents, brothers, sisters, children, and grandchildren) will be tax-deductible, and 40% (percentage related to accommodation, food and travel) will not be tax-deductible.
 The reason we split receipts for immediate family member donations is because tax-receipting for personal (ie. recreational) travel is something that has often been abused/defrauded by charities or donors, and is of concern to the CRA.
 Although, as stated above, LiveDifferent Builds are structured to be fully charitable and not recreational travel, it is out of an abundance of caution that we split off any amount that could be misperceived by the CRA (as they lack clear guidance on this matter) as a personal benefit or advantage.
 This helps to protect both donors and LiveDifferent.

-In the event that a group has indicated they have purchased trip interruption/cancellation insurance, LiveDifferent will not issue tax-receipts to immediate family members until after the end date of the trip has expired.
+LiveDifferent will not issue tax-receipts to non-arm's length donors (ie direct family members) until after the end date of the trip.
 If, after fundraising, a volunteer subsequently receives insurance compensation for a trip cancellation, there is a risk that it could potentially constitute an “advantage” (a monetary benefit resulting from making a donation) to any non-arm’s length donors.
 This complex scenario can be easily avoided by issuing a tax receipt AFTER any potential advantage (eg. insurance compensation) is negated (due to the Build being completed).